Ted Valentine: Controversies

-On January 3, 2018 Valentine was involved in an incident during an Atlantic Coast Conference (ACC) game where Joel Berry II was coming to talk to him about a call.
+On January 3, 2018, Valentine was involved in an incident during an Atlantic Coast Conference (ACC) game where Joel Berry II was coming to talk to him about a call.
 Valentine turned his back on Berry rather than discuss the call with him.
 Following this, he was removed from officiating two Big Ten Conference games.
 He contemplated retirement for a time following this incident.
 Valentine apologized to Berry at the next game of Berry's that Valentine was officiating.
 Berry's head coach Roy Williams was not critical of Valentine's officiating in the game.
 The ACC indicated they were handling the incident internally, and a week after the game, a spokesman for the ACC said the incident was a non-issue.
-In March, 2018, Valentine was informed he would not be working the 2018 NCAA Division I men's basketball tournament.
-Valentine believes the banishment from the tournament stems from the January incident.
+That March, Valentine was informed he would not be working the 2018 NCAA tournament.
+Valentine believed the banishment from the tournament stemmed from the January incident.

 Personal life

 He has one daughter, Joneesha, and a granddaughter.